AartsPeter/rFMSConnect/README.md

 The application is developed in PHP and Javascript based on a version 4.3 of UserSpice(C) and uses a few basic JS-libraries like Leaflet, DataTables, HighCharts, Bootstrap, Notiflix, jQuery, SLimSelect, FontAwesome, CKEditor.

+## First step Installing the Database

+## Second step conencting to the database with the application

 ```php
 $GLOBALS['config'] = array(
 'mysql'      => array(